moliver28/research-handbook/content/handbook/people-policies/leave-of-absence/_index.md

 GitLab's leave policies are intended to provide team members time away from work to care for themselves as they recover from a serious health condition, care for a family member recovering from a serious health condition, to bond with a newborn or a newly placed child for adoption, to serve in the military, etc.

 Your Absence Managment team is here to help before, during, or after your leave.
-If you have any questions related to your time away after reviewing this page, please contact `leaves@domain` to discuss or request a 1:1 with the Absence Management team.
+If you have any questions related to your time away after reviewing this page, please contact `leaves@gitlab.com` to discuss or request a 1:1 with the Absence Management team.

 This page is designed to educate our team members about the different GitLab-specific leave policies available.
 Whenever allowed by law these leave programs are coordinated and run concurrently any entity specific leaves a team member may be eligible for.
 To find any entity-specific leave programs you may be eligible for, please click on the link below.